ironcore-dev/ironcore-net/docs/concepts/objects.md

 # Objects

-`onmetal-api-net` provides multiple objects to interact with.
+`ironcore-net` provides multiple objects to interact with.
-As `onmetal-api-net` is a Kubernetes-API, all objects are written in a declarative fashion, meaning that they represent the desired state and will be reconciled to eventually manifest that state in the real world.
+As `ironcore-net` is a Kubernetes-API, all objects are written in a declarative fashion, meaning that they represent the desired state and will be reconciled to eventually manifest that state in the real world.